BoldGrid/boldgrid-backup/readme.txt

 == Changelog ==

 = 1.3.10 In progress =
+* Bug fix:		JIRA WPB-3168	Fixed an undefined index when home dir is not writable.
 * Bug fix:		JIRA WPB-3161	Fixed auto plugin update.

 = 1.3.9 =